You don't have to pay your student loans if you don't want to (2025 update)

 Under IDR, your monthly payment could be as low as $0 — I’ve been there.
 That means you’ll technically stay current on payments without shelling over anything.

-To qualify for PAYE or IBR plans, the monthly payment calculated has to be lower than your standard payment (because, duh.
-It wouldn’t help you if you had to pay more.).
-REPAYE and ICR plans don’t have that requirement; you just have to have eligible loans.
+To enroll in PAYE or IBR, the monthly payment calculated has to be lower than your standard payment.
+ICR and SAVE don’t have that requirement; you just have to have eligible loans.

 Student loan forgiveness & cancellation